jimburton/ci583-trees/README.md

       There are no duplicates in our trees -- if the new data is equal to the label of the leaf, just return the current leaf object (`this`).
 Otherwise, you will need to construct and return a new branch node.
-If the new data to be inserted is greater than the label of the existing leaf, make the new data the label of a new branch node and the existing leaf its left-hand child.
-The right-hand child will be `null`.
-If the label of the leaf is greater than the new data to be inserted, make the label of the current leaf (`this.label`) the label of the new branch and put the inserted data into a new `Leaf` object that will become the left-hand child.
+If the new data to be inserted is less than the label of the existing leaf, make a Branch node with the same label as the current node and with a new leaf containing the new data as its left-hand child.
+The right-hand child will be `Optional.empty()`.
+If the new data is greater than the label, make a Branch node with the same label as the current leaf and put the inserted data into a new `Leaf` object that will become the right-hand child.

       Inserting to a branch node is where the recursion comes in.
 The logic is that you need to